ibm-cloud-docs/watson-assistant/deploy-phone-amazon-connect.md

 ## Adding transfer support to your assistant
 {: #deploy-phone-amazon-connect-transfer}

 Configure your assistant to transfer calls to a live agent using the *Connect To Agent* response type.
-For instructions, see [Transferring a call to a human agent](/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-transfer).
+For instructions, see [Transferring a call to a live agent](/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-transfer).

 Use the following format: